Kyagara/CoopTweaks/README.md

 ## TODO

+- Enable/disable modules, allow option to disable the relay but not the syncing.
 - Maybe use a small database library for storage as it might be useful for other ideas.
 - Build system needs some work, shadowing is probably not done right, add sources to the artifacts.
 - Prevent toast from showing for synced players, at the moment the player that was synced will get a toast notification after completing the already completed advancement.